konstructs/konstructs.github.io/about.md

 > server.
 The server then takes the appropriate action like a block placement,
 > removal or maybe opens a chest.

-> We have also added a inventory, managed by the server.
-We have plans to extend
+> We have also added a inventory, backpacks (chest) and konstructing (crafting).
-> it to chests, backpacks and machines later on.
-We also have plans for crafting
+> All managed by the server.
+We have plans to extend and add machines later on.
-> but that is not our number one priority at the moment.

 > In the future, we also plan to manage the available blocks and textures from
 > the server.